Create an easy personalized Subway Art sign as home decor or for a unique gift! This is an easy project that lets you have fun with fonts!

 How to Make DIY Subway Art Signs

 First, paint your canvas or board and allow to dry.
 I painted my canvas with simple white acrylic paint.
-The paint will give your vinyl a smoother surface to sign onto and help it stay in place.
+The paint will give your vinyl a smoother surface to stick onto and help it stay in place.

 Tip: If you use a board, be sure to sand it first for the smoothest possible surface for your vinyl

 Next, go to Cricut Design Space or your favorite design software, create a canvas that matches the size of your canvas or board, and begin designing.
 I recommend you type a central name or word in large letters to serve as your focal point (like “MAKER” in mine) and then fill in the surrounding spaces with other words and symbols.
-I recommend you pick fonts that are fairly bold so they will show to advantage on your Subway Art sign.
+I recommend you pick fonts that are fairly bold so they will show up on your Subway Art sign.

 Tip: Be sure to give your words and symbols a little white space to help with weeding and placement later.